 The doctoral programme evaluates the quality of the applications and submit a reasoned proposal on successful applicants to the Faculty.
 The doctoral programme will assess the applicant’s suitability for doctoral studies and the programme based on his or her academic performance, research plan and competence, taking into consideration the proposed supervision and monitoring group arrangements as well as the availability of resources essential to the realisation of the research plan.
 The doctoral programme may either recommend or reject the applicant in its statement.
 Rejections must be justified in writing.

 The decision proposal will be prepared at the Faculty, and the decision to either grant or deny the right to study will be made by the dean.
 The decision will be made on the basis of the statement by the doctoral programme.

-Applicants will be notified of the decision by post.
-Applicants dissatisfied with an admission decision may submit a written appeal to the dean within 14 days and, in the next stage, to the administrative court within 30 days of the receipt of the decision.
+Applicants will be notified of the decision by e-mail.
+Applicants dissatisfied with an admission decision may submit a written appeal to the faculty council within 14 days and, in the next stage, to the administrative court within 30 days of the receipt of the decision.
 The appeal must be submitted in writing and indicate in detail the decision appealed against as well as the grounds for the appeal.

 Timetable for decision-making on each application round is seen on the website of the Doctoral Programme.